 Explore the history and beauty of this Mediterranean idyll

 One of those rare but must-do experiences in life is to discover Italy.
-There are few places on earth that succeed in intermingling la dolce vita so effortlessly with a heady mix of art, history, architecture, opera, fashion and food, not to mention the stunning coastlines to visit.
+Few places on earth succeed in intermingling la dolce vita so effortlessly with a heady mix of art, history, architecture, opera, fashion, and food, not to mention the stunning coastlines to visit.
 Italy is a destination for the bucket list.

 Reasons to Visit